 Peripheral Artery Disease (PAD)

-Peripheral artery disease (PAD, also called peripheral arterial disease) is a circulation problem, where clogged arteries can limit blood flow.
+Peripheral artery disease (PAD, also called peripheral arterial disease, or peripheral vascular disease) is a circulation problem, where clogged arteries can limit blood flow.
 More than 200 million adults worldwide (and 10 million Americans) are affected by PAD, including up to 20% of people >70 years old.
 It is believed to be significantly underdiagnosed, especially in women.
-Smoking (whether current or past) is the strongest risk factor associated with PAD; other risk factors include high blood pressure, diabetes, high cholesterol, age >50 years old, and race/ethnicity.
+Smoking (whether current or past) is the strongest risk factor associated with PAD; other risk factors include high blood pressure, diabetes, high cholesterol, age >50 years old, and ethnicity.

 PAD and Atherosclerosis